High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Simulation Studies

-In conclusion, the PRAM estimator with a folded concave penalty (e.g. MCP penalty) render promising performances in different settings, which is consistent with our theoretical results.
-Our simulation study also shed some lights on how to implement robust high-dimensional M-estimators for real applications: when the data are strongly heavy-tailed or contaminated, regardless of asymmetry and/or heteroschedasticity, a re-descending PRAM estimator with a concave penalty yields better performance than a convex PRAM estimator in practice.
+In conclusion, the PRAM estimator with a folded concave penalty (e.g. MCP penalty) renders promising performances in different settings, which is consistent with our theoretical results.
+Our simulation study also sheds some light on how to implement robust high-dimensional M-estimators for real applications: when the data are strongly heavy-tailed or contaminated, regardless of asymmetry and/or heteroscedasticity, a re-descending PRAM estimator with a concave penalty yields better performances than a convex PRAM estimator in practice.